-Gatton, a rural town of 5300 people, is between Ipswich and Toowoomba, 80 km west of central Brisbane.
+Gatton, a rural town between Ipswich and Toowoomba, is 80 km west of central Brisbane.
 It is the main town in the agriculturally diverse Lockyer Valley, which is situated on a stream system that enters the Brisbane River near Lowood.

 The Lockyer Creek was identified by Major Edmund Lockyer in 1825, and settlers entered the valley in 1841, mainly by taking up pastoral runs.
 Within ten years a rudimentary hotel was established on the creek at a place called Gatton.
 The origin of the name is obscure: Gatton Park, Surrey and Gattonside, in the former Scottish county of Roxburgshire, have been suggested.
 The township was proclaimed and surveyed in 1859, and town allotments were sold in 1860.